 If you encounter an eastern small-eyed snake, or find one in your garden or home, be sure to stay well away from it.
 Keep pets and children far away from the area the snake is in as well.
 Maintain a vigil on the snake’s location and call the Snake Rescue Sunny Coast team.
 Our experienced wildlife experts can safely capture and relocate the snake.

 Do not attempt to approach or handle this snake yourself.
-If you are bitten, seek immediate medical attention.
+If you are bitten, follow our snake bite first aid tips and seek immediate medical attention.